 - Complete the Recommendation Request section

 - Personal Statement of your professional goals, to be uploaded in Supplemental Items section.

 - Three letters of recommendation are required and must be completed in the Recommendation Request section.
 Each recommender will receive an email with a link to complete a rating form and upload a letter.

 Applicants will be contacted for a telephone or video interview.

 Notification of acceptance will be provided at the conclusion of the interview process.
-Your reply is expected within 10 days.
+Your reply is expected within two days.
 Your appointment to the program is dependent upon successful completion of the health review, drug screen, and background check.